Anchorage Alaska, USA Travel Guide

 This establishment combines local craft beer brewed on-site with Alaskan-inspired cuisine.

-A lively atmosphere with popular pub fare.
+A lively atmosphere with popular food served in a pub.

 Special dining cars (e.g., the GoldStar Dome car) are available on certain Alaska Railroad routes.
 This has a scenic culinary journey.